Prag8855/aab/frontend/content/guides/german-health-insurance.md

 {% include "_blocks/healthInsuranceCalculatorStatic.html" %}

-### 2. Ask an expert to choose
+### 2. Ask our expert

+{% include "_blocks/healthInsuranceQuestion.html" %}

 **If you choose [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**, you can't go wrong.
 All options are similar.
 Their cost and coverage are almost the same.
-[Barmer](/out/barmer) and [TK](/out/feather-tk) are safe options.
+[TK](/out/feather-tk) and [Barmer](/out/barmer) are good English-speaking options.
 You can change your mind and switch to private health insurance later.

 **If you choose [expat health insurance](/glossary/Expat%20health%20insurance)** for a [[National Visa]] application, get one of the [recommended options](#best-expat-health-insurance).
 If you choose long-term expat health insurance, ask an expert first.
 It's cheap now, but it can be an expensive mistake later.
 Many freelancers make that mistake.

 **If you choose [private health insurance](/glossary/private%20Krankenversicherung)**, always ask an expert.
-Never choose private health insurance yourself.
 Don't trust comparison portals like Check24.
-An expert will ask you the right questions, look at all the options, and help you find the best health insurance.
+An expert will ask you the right questions, compare all options, and help you find the best health insurance.

 **If you are self-employed**, always ask an expert. [[Freelance visa]] applications are often rejected because of invalid insurance.
-Freelancers often choose the cheapest health insurance and regret it later.
+Freelancers often choose the cheapest option and regret it later.

 **If you are not sure**, ask an expert to help you decide.
 Their help is free.

-{% include "_blocks/healthInsuranceQuestion.html" %}

 ### 3. Apply for health insurance